Anurag Kashyap: Style, themes and influences

 Kashyap is regarded as an auteur and is credited for pioneering India's indie scene in the early 2000s.
 While promoting Bombay Talkies in Anupama Chopra's show, Dibakar Banerjee described Kashyap's aesthetics as "purely new age or purely Indian"; projecting "modern post independence India" in his films.
 He prefers shooting on real locations by employing guerrilla-filmmaking techniques with hidden cameras, and often makes his actors improvise their dialogues on set.
 In Ugly, he did not show the script to any of the lead actors.
 He frequently uses hand-held camera and experimental soundtracks.

-Film maker Zoya Akhtar wrote: "He has a very strong storytelling style and he proved that you could tell a great story with not a lot of money."
+Filmmaker Zoya Akhtar wrote: "He has a very strong storytelling style and he proved that you could tell a great story with not a lot of money."
 Actor Ranbir Kapoor said, "All his films may not be big money spinners but the impact Anurag has, his contribution to Indian cinema, is immense."
-Canadian film critic and festival programmer Cameron Bailey has called Kashyap as "one of the most knowledgeable filmmaker".
+Canadian film critic and festival programmer Cameron Bailey has called Kashyap as "one of the most knowledgeable filmmakers".

 The protagonists of his films often deal with excessive drug, smoke or alcohol consumption, personal guilt, extreme rage and arrogance which leads them into self-shattering situations.
 Often portrays small but strong female characters.
-Most of his films deal with realistic scenarios and take clues from real incidents.
-Like the 1976–77 Joshi-Abhyankar serial murders reference in Paanch, the 1993 Mumbai bombing in Black Friday, the 1999 Delhi hit-and-run case and DPS MMS Scandal in Dev.D and the depiction of real life gang wars in Gangs of Wasseypur.
+Most of his films deal with realistic scenarios and take clues from real incidents, like the 1976–77 Joshi-Abhyankar serial murders reference in Paanch, the 1993 Mumbai bombing in Black Friday, the 1999 Delhi hit-and-run case and DPS MMS Scandal in Dev.D and the depiction of real life gang wars in Gangs of Wasseypur.
 Ugly came from his "personal guilt" of not spending enough time with his daughter and the fear of losing her.
 With several real-life incidents like IAS officer whose wife filed a case of brutality against him.
 A song "Sylvia" in Bombay Velvet was named after the Nanavati case, where Sylvia Nanavati was K. M. Nanavati's wife.

 Kashyap's work inspired British director Danny Boyle, who has cited Black Friday and Satya as the inspirations for his Academy Award-winning film Slumdog Millionaire (2008).
 Boyle stated that a chase in one of the opening scenes of Slumdog Millionaire was based on a "12-minute police chase through the crowded Dharavi slum" in Black Friday.
-He also described Satyas "slick, often mesmerizing" portrayal of the Mumbai underworld, which included gritty and realistic "brutality and urban violence," directly influenced the portrayal of the Mumbai underworld in Slumdog Millionaire.
+He also described Satyas "slick, often mesmerizing" portrayal of the Mumbai underworld, which included gritty and realistic "brutality and urban violence", directly influenced the portrayal of the Mumbai underworld in Slumdog Millionaire.

-Kashyap has expressed dissatisfaction at the current state of Hindi cinema, citing a "toxic" environment focused on high-grossing films at the expense of creativity.
+In recent times, Kashyap has expressed dissatisfaction at the current state of Hindi cinema, citing a "toxic" environment focused on high-grossing films at the expense of creativity.
 He has relocated from Mumbai to Bengaluru and is exploring opportunities in South Indian cinema.